oriyocookie/Simple-Hangman/README.md

 # Simple-Hangman
-A simple Hangman game created in python. this is still a work in progress, because i am still learning python.
-Made this to get used to using github.
+A simple Hangman game created in python.
+Still learning python during the free time that i have in my summer vacation.
+Made this to get used to using github and also practice python.